 cd "INSTALL_LOCATION\Alteryx Analytics Hub".

 - Generate a new set of certificates.
+Note that these certificates expire in 60 days.
 Run

 .\ayxhub.ps1 -https generate-selfsigned "LOCATION_FOR_CERTIFICATES" "HOSTNAME_OF_MACHINE" "YOUR_DESIRED_PASSWORD".